Sweet potato breakfast hash combined with kielbasa sausage is a low carb, quick meal made under 30 minutes…and an absolute delight!

 It’s also worth noting that sweet potatoes have lots of Vitamin A (a TON of it), Vitamin C, potassium, dietary fiber, and all kinds of other good stuff.
 Talk about bringing on the yum AND the nutrients!

 One of my favorite things about this dish is how well the flavors and textures compliment each other.
 You get a little bit of sweetness from sweet potatoes, bell peppers and corn.
 Each of their sweetness tastes a little different, but blends together so well.

 To make this dish, start by dicing the sweet potatoes into ~1/2 inch cubes.
 Then thinly slice bell peppers then cut it into 1-2 inch long pieces.
 I use frozen corn for this because I’m lazy and that is easier.
 You can also cut out the kernels from fresh corn.

-If you don’t have a cast iron skillet, you can use a regular large skillet.
+If you don’t have a cast iron skillet, you can definitely use a regular large skillet.
 Cast iron retains heat very well, so if you are using a skillet, you may need to increase the cook time by a couple of minutes based on how well your skillet heats up and stay heated up.

 Grease the skillet with extra virgin olive oil, then add kielbasa and cook for 2-3 minutes.
 The kielbasa I used is pre-cooked, so we are just warming it up at this point.
 When done, remove kielbasa and add more olive oil if necessary, add sweet potatoes and fry it for 9-11 minutes, or until tender when pierced with a fork.
 Use a spatula to stir it every couple of minutes.